How To Make Candy Board For Beehives

 Like many creatures, honey bees spend the year building up their food stores for the winter.
 When the cold weather hits, your colony will rely on its supply of honey to survive throughout the season.
 Honey bees spend the winter huddled up in a cluster around the queen.
-The body heat that the worker bees generate keeps the entire cluster—and the hive—warm and toasty.
+The worker bees’ body heat keeps the entire cluster—and the hive—warm and toasty.
 However, this process takes energy, which means the bees must have a reliable food source within the hive.

-Why You Need Winter Feed
+Why You Need Winter Feed Your Honey Bees

 Longer winters, harder summers, and other complications might lead to your honey bees going through their honey a little too quickly.
 That’s where winter feeds such as Bulk Pro Winter Patties or candy boards come in.
-Placing feed within the hive gives you peace of mind—the extra sugar will sustain them until spring, when your worker bees can get out and start foraging again.
+Placing feed within the hive gives you peace of mind—the extra sugar will sustain them until spring when your worker bees can get out and start foraging again.

 Winter Feed Patties